Personal tutor support

 - Your personal tutor and your seminar tutor are pivotal in providing you with the support you need.
 Make a note of their names for use throughout the year.

-- You can access administrative and other support at the NLS Student Enquiry point.
+- You can access administrative and other support at the NLS Student Hub.
 This is located on the fourth floor of the Chaucer building.
 It’s available to help and guide you, so please pop along if you have any queries.

 We are here to support you achieve your best.